Schomburg Center for Research in Black Culture: Rose tenure (1920–1942)

-In 1929, Anderson was desirous of a promotion and enlisted the help of W. E. B. Du Bois and Walter Francis White when she was being discriminated against by not being promoted.
+In 1929, Anderson wanted a promotion, and enlisted the help of W. E. B. Du Bois and Walter Francis White when she was being discriminated against by not being promoted.
 After letters of intervention on her behalf by Du Bois and White, and a boycott of the library by White, Anderson was promoted and transferred to the Rivington Street branch of the NYPL.

 By 1930, the center had 18,000 volumes.
 In 1932, Schomburg became the first curator of his collection, until he died in 1938.
 In 1935, the Center developed a project to deliver books once a week to those handicapped severely enough that they could not make it to the library.
 Dr. Lawrence D. Reddick became the second curator of the Schomburg Collection of Negro Literature.
 At the behest of Reddick, in October 1940, the entire Division of Negro History, Literature and Prints was renamed the Schomburg Collection of Negro History and Literature.

 In 1942, Rose retired after an extension was built onto the rear of the building, at a time when the library had 40,000 books.
-Dorothy Robinson Homer replaced her as Branch Librarian, after the Citizen's Committee of the 135th Street Branch Library specifically requested a Negro to replace Rose.
+Dorothy Robinson Homer replaced her as branch librarian, after the Citizen's Committee of the 135th Street Branch Library specifically requested a Negro to replace Rose.